deepakhj/cadent/README.md

 It Supports health checking to remove nodes from the hash ring should the go out, and uses a pooling for outgoing connections.
 It also supports various hashing algorithms to attempt to imitate other proxies to be transparent to them.

+Replication is supported as well to other places

+The Flow of a given line looks like so

+    InLine -> Listener -> PreReg -> Backend -> Hasher -> outLine
+                                      |
+                                      -> Replicator -> Hasher -> outLine

 ### Internal Stats